5 reasons to scuba dive in Antarctica

 Swoop Customer - Erika, Australia

-Divers be prepared to dive in very cold water...follow the advice: Suggest dry gloves or mitts (not 5-fingered gloves).
-Practice diving in full Antarctic dive kit before going - allowing for weight, being able to undo clips with thick gloves - and be fit.
+Be prepared to dive in very cold water.
+I suggest dry gloves or mitts (not five-fingered gloves).
+Practice diving in full Antarctic dive kit before going – allowing for weight, being able to undo clips with thick gloves – and be fit.

 Erika, Australia Customer